citadel-tech/coinswap/docs/maker-cli.md

 }
 ```

+This command shows the total wallet balances of different categories:
+- **regular**: All single signature regular wallet coins (seed balance)
+- **swap**: All 2of2 multisig coins received in swaps
+- **contract**: All live contract transaction balance locked in timelocks.
+If you see value in this field, you have unfinished or malfinished swaps.
+You can claim them back with recover command
+- **fidelity**: All coins locked in fidelity bonds
+- **spendable**: Spendable amount in wallet (regular + swap balance)

 This confirms the balance of our fidelity UTXOs matches the amount we set when creating the bond.

 ---